kadena-community/kadena.js/packages/apps/docs/README.md

 Creates a sitemap of all the pages and creates a `sitemap.xml`.
 This file is later imported by search engines to know what is needed to be craweled.
 Important for SEO.

+`copyFavIcons.mjs`
+copy all the fav icons from `/common/images/icons` package in the monorepo.

 ### What do the build scripts do for you?